Ecovacs Deebot X2 Omni, T20 Omni, and N10 Plus Compared

 The N10 Plus dock handles automatic dustbin emptying for 60 days but requires you to manually wash the mop pad after every use.
 For a household that cleans three times per week, this means a 5-minute mop maintenance task every few days.
 Most users find this acceptable given the N10 Plus's lower price, but those who want genuinely hands-free operation should budget for the T20 Omni or X2 Omni.

-Verdict by Household Type
+What Is the Deebot Verdict by Household Type?

 - Large homes (1,800+ sq ft), multiple pets, or lots of hard-to-reach corners: Choose the X2 Omni.